Update - 10/12/2021

-Frame rate comparison between vanilla Minecraft and Sodium at a render distance of 32 chunks.
+Frame rate comparison between vanilla Minecraft and Sodium 0.1 (initial release) at a render distance of 32 chunks.
+Additional performance improvements have been made since release.
 You can find a world download with this exact scene here for your own comparison against this reference.
 Mileage may vary depending on how powerful your hardware is.

 Sodium is a free and open-source rendering engine replacement for the Minecraft client that greatly improves frame rates, reduces micro-stutter, and fixes graphical issues in Minecraft.
 It boasts wide compatibility with the Fabric mod ecosystem when compared to other mods and doesn't compromise on how the game looks, giving you that authentic block game feel.

 If you're coming from OptiFine, you can generally expect a significant improvement to performance over it, especially when combined with our other optimization mods.
 The Fabric community has also built many alternative mods which implement popular features from OptiFine, such as "Connected Textures".